gooy/aurelia-animator-greensock/README.md

     ```shell
     gulp watch
     ```
-2. You can now see the demo website at [http://localhost:9000](http://localhost:9000)
+2. The demo website can now be seen at [http://localhost:9000](http://localhost:9000)